Last updated: September 2020

 communication tools to allow communication between users and to contact us directly;

 tools to allow Care Seekers to arrange appointments with Care Givers;

 tools for Care Givers to manage their appointments with Care Seekers;

 tools to facilitate payments between Care Givers and Care Seekers; and

-- tools to allow Care Seekers to review the performance of Care Givers.
+tools to allow Care Seekers to view profiles of Care Givers.